 In fact, I first learned about insanely high apartment rent in Dublin form a taxi driver.
 He went further to explain that even buying a small flat in the capital of Ireland is almost a mission impossible.
 To succeed with such a purchase, an average family needs help from their relatives.
 Furthermore, as my taxi driver insisted, many young Irish flee the country in search for high pay and better opportunities.

 “He might be talking about his personal experiences”, was my initial reaction.
 However, a receptionist at my hotel gave me pretty much the same insider’s look at the living situation in Dublin.
 He even added that he personally had chosen to relocate to a small place outside Dublin to cut his living expenses.
 Really?
 It wasn’t something that you can learn from taxi drivers and hotel receptionists in other countries.

 4. Have Boundaries, but Be Friendly

-Most of the taxi drivers never impose their conversation with you.
+Most of the taxi drivers never impose their conversation on you.
 You’re free to stay quiet or talk on the phone without feeling uncomfortable or rude.
 I respect this professionalism.
 In London, though, I was surprised how friendly the city taxi drivers were in addition to being very professional.
-Never once they initiated conversations besides usual greetings and exchange of information about our final destination.
+Never once they initiated conversations besides usual greetings and exchange of information about our final destinations.
 But once asked, London’ taxi driver share with you information (never too personal) in the most friendly and respectful manner.

 6. Follow Rules and Regulations like the Taxi Drivers